notaryproject/specifications/specs/trust-store-trust-policy.md

 For example, the DN `C=US, ST=WA, O=wabbit-network.io, OU=org1` has four RDNs.
 The RDN consists of an attribute type name followed by an equal sign and the string representation of the corresponding attribute value.

-- The `trustedIdentities` list items MUST support a full and partial list of all the attribute types present in [subject DN](https://www.rfc-editor.org/rfc/rfc5280.html#section-4.1.2.6) of x509 certificate.
-Alternatively, it supports a single item with value `*`, to indicate that any certificate that chains to the associated trust store (`trustStore`) is allowed.
+- Trusted identities listed under `trustedIdentities` MUST support a full and partial list of all the attribute types present in [subject DN](https://www.rfc-editor.org/rfc/rfc5280.html#section-4.1.2.6) of x509 certificate.
+Alternatively, it supports a single item with value `*`, to indicate that under its `trust-store-type`, any certificate that chains to the associated trust store (`trustStore`) is allowed.
 - If the subject DN of the signing certificate is used in the trust anchor, then it MUST meet the following requirements:
   - The value of each `trustedIdentities` list item, if it begins with `x509.subject:`, MUST be followed by comma-separated one or more RDNs.
     Other types of trusted identities may be supported, by using an alternate prefix, or a different format.
     For example, `x509.subject: C=${country}, ST=${state}, L=${locallity}, O={organization}, OU=${organization-unit}, CN=${common-name}`.
-  - Each identity in `identities` list MUST contain country (C), state or province (ST), and organization (O) RDNs.
+  - Each identity listed in `trustedIdentities` MUST contain country (C), state or province (ST), and organization (O) RDNs.
     All other RDNs are optional.
     The minimal possible value is `x509.subject: C=${country}, ST=${state}, O={organization}`,
-  - `trustedIdentities` list items MUST NOT have overlapping values, they are considered overlapping if there exists a certificate for which multiple DNs evaluate true.
+  - Trust identities listed under the same `trust-store-type` MUST NOT have overlapping values, they are considered overlapping if there exists a certificate for which multiple DNs evaluate true.
 In such case the policy is considered invalid, and will fail at signature verification time when the policy is validated.
     For example, the following two identity values are overlapping:
     - `x509.subject: C=US, ST=WA, O=wabbit-network.io, OU=org1`